Palais de la Cité: Philip II Augustus

-was responsible for the administration of the lower and mid-level law courts within the Palace.
+was responsible for the administration of the lower and mid-level law courts within the palace.
 The palace later took its name from this position.
-Philip also greatly improved the air and aroma around the Palace by having the muddy streets around the Palace paved with stone.
+Philip also greatly improved the air and aroma around the palace by having the muddy streets around it paved with stone.
 These were the first paved streets in Paris.

 Louis IX and Sainte-Chapelle

-The grandson of Philip Augustus, Louis IX (1214-1270), later known as Saint Louis, built a new shrine within the palace walls to demonstrate that he was not just King of France, but also the leader of the Christian world.
-Between 1242 and 1248, on the site of the old chapel, Louis built Sainte-Chapelle to hold the sacred relics he had acquired in 1238 from the governor of Constantinople including the reputed crown of thorns and wood from the cross of the Crucifixion of Christ.
+The grandson of Philip Augustus, Louis IX (1214-1270), later known as Saint Louis, built a new shrine within the palace walls to demonstrate that he was not just king of France, but also the leader of the Christian world.
+Between 1242 and 1248, on the site of the old chapel, Louis built Sainte-Chapelle to hold the sacred relics he had acquired in 1238 from Baldwin II, Latin Emperor at Constantinople, including the reputed crown of thorns and wood from the cross of the Crucifixion of Christ.
 The chapel had two levels; the lower level for ordinary servants of the king, and the upper level for the king and royal family.
 The upper chapel was connected directly to the King's residence by a covered passage, called the Galerie Merciére.
 Only the King was allowed to touch the crown of thorns, which he took out each year on Good Friday.

-Louis IX also created several new offices to manage the finances, administration and judicial system of his growing Kingdom.
-This new bureaucracy, housed within the Palace, eventually led to conflict between the royal government and the nobles, who had their own high court, the Parlement de Paris.
-To make room for his growing bureaucracy, and to create residences for the Chanoines or Canons, who managed the religious establishment, he had the southern wall of the Palace demolished and replaced with housing.
+Louis IX also created several new offices to manage the finances, administration and judicial system of his growing kingdom.
+This new bureaucracy, housed within the palace, eventually led to conflict between the royal government and the nobles, who had their own high court, the Parlement of Paris.
+To make room for his growing bureaucracy, and to create residences for the Chanoines or Canons, who managed the religious establishment, he had the southern wall of the palace demolished and replaced with housing.
 On the north side of the palace, just outside the walls to the Tour Bonbec, he built a new ceremonial hall, the Salle sur l'eau.